gwerbin/vim-pkgload/README.md

 ### Usage alongisde a plugin manager

-Pkgman does not download or install plugins.
+Pkgload does not download or install plugins.
 Therefore I claim that it does not "manage" them.
 I recommend using another program to manage plugins.

 I personally use [Plug](https://github.com/junegunn/vim-plug).
 Here is my setup: